Skip to main content

 • Action is authorized

 The userAddress is recovered from the approval record, not the signature.
+Agent wallets can place and manage trades, but they cannot initiate withdrawals.

 Validation Process

-When a signed request arrives, the backend:
+When a nonce-based signed request arrives, the backend:

 1. Validates signature structure - Checks r, s, v format